-The revenues and expenditures of the budgeted operating funds presented in the following table are derived from the Commonwealth's Statutory Basis Financial Reports (SBFR) for fiscal 2015 through 2019.
-Estimates for fiscal 2020 have been prepared by the Executive Office for Administration and Finance.
+The revenues and expenditures of the budgeted operating funds presented in the following table are derived from the Commonwealth's Statutory Basis Financial Reports (SBFR) for fiscal 2016 through 2019.
+Preliminary results for fiscal 2020 and projections for fiscal 2021 have been prepared by the Executive Office for Administration and Finance.